Comic

 Growing up in a Chinese restaurant

-who they called Chikito Nakatone; it made my blood boil”.
-The drawing of Jo, xinès is his attempt to "understand the why" of those racist situations that still affect him.
+which they called Chikito Nakatone; it made my blood boil”.
+The drawing of Jo, xinès is his attempt to "understand the why" of those racist situations that still bother him.
 "The comic is a concentration of experiences, but back then racism was everywhere, even on television – he recalls–.
-Like that character from the show 'Un, dos, tres' they called Chikito Nakatone; it made my blood boil".
+Like that character from 'Un, dos, tres' who was called Chikito Nakatone; it made my blood boil".
 The drawing in Jo, xinès is minimalist and in black and white, far from the colorful works for which many people know Pang the illustrator.
-"I wanted the reader to be moved by the story, not by the colors, and to strip the drawing to the bare minimum," he says.
+"I wanted the reader to be moved by the story, not by the colors, and to strip the drawing down to the bare minimum," he says.
 In the comic, Pang reflects on the impact of words ("xinito", "panda") on a child's consciousness, but also on the odyssey of his father, who fled communist China by swimming to Hong Kong.
-His story and that of his mother, who fled Cambodia under the Khmer Rouge, is the subject of a comic the author has been working on for fifteen years.
+His story and that of his mother, who fled the Cambodia of the Khmer Rouge, is the subject of a comic the author has been working on for fifteen years.
 "In reality, it will be a comic about silence, because my family never talks about these issues," he points out.

-As explained in the prologue of Arcans, Arcans, Anna Ferrer – who signs her comics as Annadiplosis – shared an apartment with a witch.
-“Before moving in, she told me, she had purified the room of energies and bad vibes – she recalls.
+As explained in the prologue of Arcans, Arcans, Anna Ferrer –who signs her comics as Annadiplosis– shared an apartment with a witch.
+“Before moving in, she told me, she had purified the room of energies and bad vibes – she recalls–.
 I was stunned.
 I wasn't interested in the esoteric at all, but I tried to open myself to her world without prejudice and she introduced me to tarot”.
-Curious, Ferrer began to inform herself about tarot and its origins and has ended up dedicating a well-documented and incisive comic strip to it that, with humor, investigates and debunks many of the clichés surrounding the world of tarot.
-“There are people who say there were hidden arcana in the pyramids and that it is an ancient tradition, but as you inform yourself you realize that, despite having a certain historical basis, it's all a lie and each source tells you radically different things – she points out.
-Most are historians who have one foot in esotericism, and it's very curious and fun to see what thread each one was pulling”.
-Ferrer, who has three participations in the Vinyetari and has published a series in ARA, is already preparing the comic strip she will present at the 2026 ARA Award.
+Curious, Ferrer began to inform herself about tarot and its origins and has ended up dedicating a very well-documented and incisive comic strip to it that investigates and humorously debunks many of the clichés surrounding the universe of tarot.
+“There are people who say there were hidden arcana in the pyramids and that it is a millennial tradition, but as you inform yourself you realize that, although there is a certain historical basis, it is all a lie and each source tells you radically different things – she points out–.
+Most of them are historians who have one foot in esotericism, and it's very curious and fun to see what thread each one was pulling”.
+Ferrer, who has three participations in the Vinyetari and has published a series in ARA, is already preparing the comic strip she will present at the ARA Award 2026.

 Caldes de Montbui, center of the universe